 As part of our commitment, we’re introducing the “Open to All” attribute today, allowing businesses to distinguish themselves as a safe and welcoming place to everyone, regardless of race, ethnicity, national origin, sex, sexual orientation, gender identity and expression, religion or disability.

 When visiting the Yelp page of a participating business users will be able to see whether or not the business is “Open to All.”
-Just look for it under “More business info,” where you’d typically check if they accept reservations or not.
+Just look for it under “Amenities and More,” where you’d typically check if they offer takeout/delivery or accept credit cards.

 Every day, consumers face varied degrees of discrimination.
 Beyond the LGBTQ+ community, this also unfortunately exists for many minority communities in our country and we are equipping consumers with the information they need to confidently patronize any place of business.